 Philosophy and Treatment

-I think it is imperative to provide a safe environment for psychotherapy through a warm, open communication style.
-I believe psychotherapy is a collaborative undertaking between patient and therapist; that listening, understanding and respecting each patient’s unique story is necessary for optimal treatment.
+Therapy is a process of self-discovery that enables you to recognize unhealthy patterns of behavior and learn effective coping strategies for optimal health and well-being.
+I provide a safe environment for psychotherapy through a warm, open communication style.
+I believe psychotherapy is a collaborative undertaking between patient and therapist; that listening, understanding, and respecting each patient’s unique story is necessary for optimal treatment.

 I use evidenced-based techniques from cognitive-behavioral and psychodynamic therapies Most psychotherapy modalities are a form of cognitive-behavioral therapy.
 I use a variety of treatment modalities based on your specific needs.
 No two people or issues are the same.
 I tailor treatment to you.

 I treat adults 18 years or older (I have treated individuals as old as 90+).
 I treat various forms of depression, anxiety, and trauma, as well as difficulties due to various life events and/or transitions including but not limited to illness, divorce, relationship and familial problems, end of life issues and grief.
 I am also passionate about helping people recover from (and not repeat) unhealthy, negative relationships with difficult partners, often narcissists.